-Food will play an important role in fostering social cohesion in the newly redeveloped Regent Park neighbourhood of Toronto.
-The CRC has a long history of helping meet the basic housing, clothing and food needs of the Regent Park community.
-The development of the Regent Park Community Food Centre in the CRC's new building at 40 Oak St. will strengthen existing community meal, advocacy, and gardening programs, locating CFCC's proven program mix in the CRC's state-of-the-art facility.
-The Regent Park CFC will reflect the unique and diverse neighbourhood around it and work to meet local needs through responsive, multi-dimensional programming around food.
+Food is playing an important role in fostering social cohesion in Toronto's newly redeveloped Regent Park neighbourhood.
+CRC has a long history of helping meet the basic housing, clothing and food needs of the Regent Park community.
+The development of the Regent Park Community Food Centre in CRC's building at 40 Oak St. strengthens existing community meal, advocacy, and gardening programs, locating the Community Food Centre's proven program mix in CRC's state-of-the-art facility.
+The Regent Park Community Food Centre reflects the unique and diverse neighbourhood around it, and works to meet local needs through responsive, multidimensional programming around food.

-"We're delighted to begin this partnership with Community Food Centres Canada here at CRC," said Louise Moody, CRC Executive Director.
+"We're delighted to begin this partnership with Community Food Centres Canada here at CRC," said Louise Moody, Executive Director of CRC.
 "Hunger, poverty, and poor health are a big problem in our community.
-This new Community Food Centre will bring people together to share a meal, learn new skills, and engage in the community.
+The Regent Park Community Food Centre will bring people together to share a meal, learn new skills, and engage in the community.
 By using the power of a good meal, we're going to build a healthier community.”

 The Regent Park Community Food Centre officially launched in the fall of 2014.

 More on Regent Park

 + Read Regent Park CFC's 2015 Impact Summary [PDF]

 + Read the Inside Toronto article on Regent Park CFC